Spelt Swedish Lussekatter

 Lussebullar is the umbrella term for the slightly sweetened, saffron-infused buns.
 The ones I’ve made are the most common and go by the name of lussekatter (katter means cat).
 Although there isn’t any real confirmation of why they are named after cats, the common S shape is said to look like a cat’s tail.
 However, the saffron dough can be twisted into many beautifully intricate designs, such as crosses.

 In the past, I’ve made lussekatter by rolling out a piece of dough and twisting the ends to give the S shape.
 This time, I thought I would roll out the dough, and cut it into strips, the same way I did when making my giant cinnamon bun.
-Then, I rolled up the strips, as shown in the video below:
+This involved me rolling up one half of the strip, then turning it over and rolling down the other half.

 I chose to make cute, small lussekatter.
 In the shops, they are a little bigger, but I thought they turned out completely perfect.
 As you can see, Swedish lussebullar are visually stunning.
 The colour in the images is authentic – they really are a beautiful, bright yellow.